The Analogues: Touring

-The Analogues went on their first tour in the Netherlands and abroad in 2015--2016, performing the Magical Mystery Tour album.
+The Analogues went on their first tour in the Netherlands and abroad in 2015–2016, performing the "Magical Mystery Tour" album.

-In 2017, the band toured a complete performance of Sgt.
-Pepper's Lonely Hearts Club Band, which included a performance at the 17,000-capacity Ziggo Dome in Amsterdam on 1 June 2017 to celebrate the album's 50-year anniversary.
-In June 2017, Dutch public-service broadcaster NTR aired a one-hour documentary on the band's painstaking process of analysing the Beatles' compositions and their experimental use of studio equipment, as well as their acquisition of the correct analogue instruments, in preparation for performing the Sgt.
-Pepper's album live.
+In 2017, the band toured a complete performance of "Sgt.
+Pepper's Lonely Hearts Club Band", which included a performance at the 17,000-capacity Ziggo Dome in Amsterdam on 1 June 2017 to celebrate the album's 50-year anniversary.
+In June 2017, Dutch public-service broadcaster NTR aired a one-hour documentary on the band's painstaking process of analysing the Beatles' music and their experimental use of studio equipment, as well as their acquisition of the correct analogue instruments, in preparation for performing the "Sgt.
+Pepper's" album live.
 Before an album was performed, complete multi-layered arrangements were written out by the band.